RicoJia/ricojia.github.io/_posts/2023/2023-01-30-cpp-linkage.markdown

 std::cout<<"main, num: "<<num<<std::endl;
 ```

 People claim that this is helpful for declaring variables in modules.
-However, I find that declaring in header files (the vanilla method) more intuitive.
-Both methods will give the multiple definition errors if more than two definitions of the same variables are found.
+However, I find declaring in header files (the vanilla method) more intuitive.
+Both methods would give the multiple definition errors if more than two definitions of the same variables are found.

 ### Internal Linkage